 Surf Air Express is an annual membership that requires you to pay a lump sum each year.
 In return, passengers can enjoy low prices on fares, access to all of Surf Air's routes and additional member perks.

 All-You-Can-Fly is the airline's most popular membership program.
 Passengers pay a monthly subscription and are can fly as much as they want.
 It's great for passengers that are regularly flying.

 Group is a monthly subscription that allows unlimited travel for a group of people, with up to 10 flights per month.
 It's designed for companies and families to use to get the most out of the membership.

-Surf Air flies to several destinations either within or around California (including to Las Vegas) or within Texas.
-The airline offers commuter flights between destinations that are close together, therefore it doesn't offer flights between California and Texas.
+Surf Air flies to several destinations either within or around California (including Las Vegas), within Texas or Europe.
+The airline offers commuter flights between destinations that are close together, therefore it doesn't offer flights between California, Texas and destinations in Europe.

 Due to the size of the aircraft, passengers can only bring carry-on baggage with them on the flight.
 This baggage must not weigh more than 13 kg (30lbs) or be longer than 44 linear inches (112 cm).

 Due to the short flight times, there's no food and drink service on flights.